grammarly/rocker-compose/README.md

 $
 ```

-As you can see, rocker-compose automatically pulled the newer version 4.2.2 of wordpress and restarted the container.
+Rocker-compose automatically pulled the newer version 4.2.2 of wordpress and restarted the container.
 Note that our "db" and "db_data" containers were untouched since they haven't been changed.

 ```
 $ docker ps -a | grep wordpress